Mike Hughes (American football): 2024

 Throughout training camp, he competed to be the No. 2 starting cornerback against Clark Phillips III Kevin King, and Antonio Hamilton under the Falcons' new defensive coordinator Jimmy Lake.
 Head coach Raheem Morris named him a starting cornerback to begin the season and paired him with A. J. Terrell.

 On September 8, 2024, Hughes started in the Atlanta Falcons' home-opener against the Pittsburgh Steelers and set a season-high with seven solo tackles during a 10–18 loss.
 He was inactive for two games (Weeks 11 and 13) after injuring his neck.
 In Week 16, Hughes made six combined tackles (two solo) and set a season-high with two pass deflections during a 34–7 win against the New York Giants.
 He finished the 2024 NFL season with a career-high 66 combined tackles (51 solo) and six pass deflections in 15 games and 15 starts.
 He received an overall grade of 71.9 from Pro Football Focus in 2024, which ranked 34th among 222 qualifying cornerbacks.

 2025

 On March 13, 2025, the Atlanta Falcons signed Hughes to a three–year, $18.00 million contract extension that included $9.64 million guaranteed upon signing and a signing bonus of $5.00 million.
+He started 12 games for Atlanta, recording one interception, seven pass deflections, and 51 combined tackles.
+On January 1, 2026, Hughes was placed on season-ending injured reserve due to an ankle injury suffered in Week 15 against the Tampa Bay Buccaneers.